Privacy Policy

 Where your data lives

-Mail is stored on our servers at Hetzner (Germany, EU).
-The web application runs on Vercel, and account metadata (not message content) is stored in a Neon PostgreSQL database.
+Mail is stored on our servers at OVH (Germany, EU).
+The web application runs on Vercel, and account metadata (not message content) is stored in a PostgreSQL database on those same OVH servers (Germany, EU).
+Outbound mail leaves from a second OVH server, also in Germany.
+Encrypted offsite backups are held in Amazon S3 (eu-central-1, Germany).
 DNS for mailhow.com is served by Cloudflare.
 Each of these providers processes data on our behalf under their own data-processing agreements.

 Email is email